turbulenz/turbulenz_engine/README.rst

 Dependencies
 ============

-The prerequisits for setting up the Turbulenz Engine are Python 2.7.x and VirtualEnv.
+The prerequisites for setting up the Turbulenz Engine are Python 2.7.x and VirtualEnv.
 Other technologies are included via Git submodules contained within the Turbulenz Engine repository.

 Additional Python packages will be automatically installed during the initial environment creation using a